Exhibition - Flesh: Skin and Surface - York Art Gallery (2016-17)

 "From still life paintings and anatomical studies to abstract sculpture and contemporary film, Flesh presents a series of visual encounters which surprise and challenge, raising questions about the body and ageing, race and gender, touch and texture and surface and skin."

-Figuring Flesh will look at how 'flesh' is understood and questions if it always has to be related to the human body.
+Figuring Flesh looked at how 'flesh' is understood and questioned whether it always has to be related to the human body.

-Still Life looks at the way this genre is often loaded with meaning about life, decay, and the nature of worldly goods.
+Still Life looked at the way this genre is often loaded with meaning about life, decay, and the nature of worldly goods.

-Materiality focusses on the abstract ways in which flesh is portrayed.
-On show are eight of Katarzyna Mirczak's 'The Special Signs', in which she documented the tattoos from pieces of skin posthumously removed in the 19th Century from prisoners in Krakow and kept preserved in formaldehyde.
+Materiality focused on the abstract ways in which flesh is portrayed.
+On show were eight of Katarzyna Mirczak's 'The Special Signs', in which she documented the tattoos from pieces of skin posthumously removed in the 19th century from prisoners in Krakow and kept preserved in formaldehyde.

-The final room will be dedicated to Steve McQueen's film entitled 'Bear' (1993), his first major film, which shows two men wrestling together, with close ups focussing on their interlocking bodies.
+The final room was dedicated to Steve McQueen's film entitled 'Bear' (1993), his first major film, which shows two men wrestling together, with close ups focusing on their interlocking bodies.

 Main image: Peter Paul Rubens, Ceres and Two Nymphs with a Cornucopia (detail), c.
 1617-27, oil on panel (by permission of the Trustees of Dulwich Picture Gallery, London)